centreon/centreon-archived/doc/en/developer/writemodule.rst

   // 0: the module doesn't execute any SQL file
   $module_conf['dummy']['sql_files'] = "1";
   // 1: the module executes a PHP file for installation and/or uninstallation
-  // 0: the module doesn't execute any SQL file
+  // 0: the module doesn't execute any PHP file
   $module_conf['dummy']['php_files'] = "1";

 **[infos > infos.txt]**